miguelsolans/web-lesi/portfolio/README.md

 # Accessing Dashboard
 For CRUD operations, Dashboard can be accessed by entering navigating to https://localhost:3000 with the following credentials
 * Username: miguelsolans
-* Password
+* Password: NotTellingYou

-Demo credentials and user permissions will be created, eventually
+User permissions will be created, eventually

 # License
 Copyright (c) 2019, Miguel Solans